 Oliver (1992) introduces three main sources of pressures that can lead to the erosion of legitimacy or the taken for grantedness which characterize institutions.
 These major antecedents are functional, political, and social pressures [table 1].
-Perceived problems in performance levels, or changes in the perceived utility associated with institutionalised practices are the main drivers of functional pressure that influence deinstitutionalisation institutional and change.
-These functional pressures may be tied intraorganizational changes, environmental e.g., technical aspects of activity or intensified competition for resources (Lounsbury 2002; Dacin et al. 2002).
+Perceived problems in performance levels, or changes in the perceived utility associated with institutionalised practices are the main drivers of functional pressure that influence deinstitutionalisation and institutional change.
+These functional pressures may be tied to intraorganizational and environmental changes, e.g., technical aspects of activity or intensified competition for resources (Lounsbury 2002; Dacin et al. 2002).
 If the perceived performance level of institution is not acceptable by actors constituting it, erosion of existing institution will happen over time.
-Political pressures for deinstitutionalisation arise from shifts in the pattern of interests and underlying distributions of power that have supported legitimated existing institutional arrangements.
+Political pressures for deinstitutionalisation arise from shifts in the pattern of interests and underlying distributions of power that have supported and legitimated existing institutional arrangements.
 These shifts may happen as a result of performance crises, re-valuation of the instrumental value of the institution, environmental changes, or shifts in the distribution of power that compel organizations to question the legitimacy of a given practice.
 For example, Greenwood et al. (2002) study institutional change within the accounting profession in Canada, and the way professional associations respond to market forces and technological shifts for a new range of services altered in the political context of accounting firms, and how they legitimated the change.
-These forces result in redefining and extending the scope of financial services bevond traditional accounting services and by incorporating management consulting, financial advisory and legal services.
-In this case, professional associations legitimated the change over a 20-year period by referencing the prevailing values and practices of the profession. particularly around service to clients.
+These forces result in redefining and extending the scope of financial services beyond traditional accounting services and by incorporating management consulting, financial advisory and legal services.
+In this case, professional associations legitimated the change over a 20-year period by referencing the prevailing values and practices of the profession, particularly around service to clients.
 In this study, deinstitutionalisation addressed as a process of discourse through which change is debated and endorsed (Goetz and Peters 1999; Burns and Scapens 2000; Dambrin et al. 2007).
-Finally, social pressures are mainly associated with increased differentiation among members of a group (such as increasing workforce diversity), structural changes to organizations that reduce the coherence of beliefs and practices, and changes in social expectations or laws that might prevent the continuation of a practice (Dacin et al. 2002; Clegg and Bailey 2008).
-These social pressures results in the erosion of the taken for granted assumptions and shared agreements upon which institutions depend. thereby resulting deinstitutionalisation.
+Finally, social pressures are mainly associated with increased differentiation among members of a group (such as increasing workforce diversity), structural associated with increased differentiation among members of a group (such as increasing workforce diversity), structural changes to organizations that reduce the coherence of beliefs and practices, and changes in social expectations or laws that might prevent the continuation of a practice (Dacin et al. 2002; Clegg and Bailey 2008).
+These social pressures results in the erosion of the taken for granted assumptions and shared agreements upon which institutions depend, thereby resulting in deinstitutionalisation.
 In summary, these functional, political, and social pressures will not automatically lead to a breakdown in institutional norms.
-Thev should be interpreted, given meaning, and responded to by actors within organizations (Scott 2001; Dacin et al. 2002).
-In addition, in the research done by Siti-Nabiha and Scapens (2005),it was shown deinstitutionalisation is not just an external organizational response to (institutional) pressures and demands; rather it can occur through the working out of resistance to embrace change.
+They should be interpreted, given meaning, and responded to by actors within organizations (Scott 2001; Dacin et al. 2002).
+In addition, in the research done by Siti-Nabiha and Scapens (2005), it was shown that deinstitutionalisation is not just an organizational response to external (institutional) pressures and demands; rather it can occur through the working out of resistance to embrace change.
 The evolutionary process of change constitutes both stability and change simultaneously that states they are not necessarily contradictory or opposing forces (Burns and Scapens 2000; Siti-Nabiha and Scapens 2005).